-On 1 January 2019, the SG introduced a revised framework for DELEGATION OF AUTHORITY emphasizing transparency, accountability and decision-making that is closer to the point of mandate and programme delivery.
+On 1 January 2019, the SG introduced a revised framework for DELEGATION OF AUTHORITY

-- ✓ BUDGET & FINANCE
+✔ BUDGET & FINANCE

-- ✓ PROCUREMENT
+- ✔ PROCUREMENT

-- ✓ PROPERTY MANAGEMENT
+- ✔ PROPERTY MANAGEMENT

-- ✓ HUMAN RESOURCES
+- ✔ HUMAN RESOURCES

-A strong ACCOUNTABILITY FRAMEWORK for monitoring the exercise of delegated authority.
+An ACCOUNTABILITY FRAMEWORK for

+monitoring the exercise of delegated authority.

-- Online Portal - Management Dashboard greater insight into business data and performance to support decisionmaking.
+- Online Portal

+- Management Dashboard greater insight into business data and performance to support decision-making.

+- Proactive guidance and support to entities

-the new Department of Management Strategy, Policy and Compliance (DMSPC)
+the Department of Management Strategy, Policy and Compliance (DMSPC)

-DMSPC provides policy leadership in all management areas through an integrated global management strategy and policy framework and through strengthened monitoring, evaluation and accountability mechanisms that oversee the exercise of delegated authorities in an environment of decentralized management.
+Provides policy leadership in all management areas through an integrated global management strategy and policy framework and through strengthened monitoring, evaluation and accountability mechanisms that oversee the exercise of delegated authorities in an environment of decentralized management.
 It contributes to a culture of continuous learning and accountability and promotes innovation in business models throughout the Secretariat.

-the new Department of Operational Support (DOS)
+the Department of Operational Support (DOS)

-The Department of Operational Support (DOS) provides operational support to UN Secretariat entities globally, including advisory, operational and transactional support services and, where needed, exercises delegated authority on behalf of clients.
-DOS supports the entire UN Secretariat, consisting of almost 100 entities located around the globe.
+Provides operational support to UN Secretariat entities globally, including advisory, operational and transactional support services and, where needed, exercises delegated authority on behalf of clients.
+DOS supports the entire UN Secretariat, consisting of over 100 entities located around the globe.